Why Attendance Matters

 It is our duty to consistently strive to achieve a goal of 100% attendance for all children.
 Every opportunity will be used to convey to pupils and their parents or carers the importance of regular and punctual attendance.
 For our children to take full advantage of the educational opportunities offered it is vital a child is at school, on time, every day the school is open unless the reason for the absence is unavoidable.
 The routines children develop around attendance and punctuality at school are the same as the expectations of any future employer in the world of work.
 High attainment, confidence with peers and staff and future aspirations depend on good attendance.

 Any non-attendance at school must be reported on the first day of absence.
-Please contact the School Office by telephone by 9.00am 01274 543445 to inform the school of your child's absence.
+Please contact the School Office by telephone by 9.00 am on 01274 543445 to inform the school of your child's absence.
+There is an answering machine service for you to leave a message.
+You may also email the school office, stating your child's name and class and reason for absence: firstname.lastname@example.org

 ♣ Wherever possible avoid medical appointments in school time or arrange them for later in the afternoon.

-♣ If appointments in school time cannot be avoided, ensure an appointment card/letter is handed to the school prior to the appointment.
+♣ If appointments in school time cannot be avoided, ensure an appointment card/letter is handed to the school prior to the appointment - giving as much notice as possible.

 ♣ Wherever possible attend school prior to appointment and return to school following the appointment.